Semi-prorepresentability of formal moduli problems and equivariant structures: Applications: Derived deformations of some geometric objects

-Now, we deal with the general case where $X_0$ is an arbitrary scheme. \begin{thm} The dgla corresponding to the derived deformation functor $\Def_{X_0}$ of a scheme $X_0$ is where $\mathbb{T}_{X_0/k}$ is the tangent complex of $X_0$ over $k$. \end{thm} \begin{proof} For $A\in \dg_k$, an object in $\Def_{X_0}(A)$ is a flat morphism of derived schemes $X\rightarrow \Spec(A)$.
-By Theorem \ref{t1.5}, it corresponds to a flat morphism By the proof of affine case, it is equivalent to a morphism of dglas:

-On the other hand, where $L_{qcoh}(X)$ is the $\infty$-category of derived quasi-coherent sheaves of $X_0$.
-Thus, we have just proved that as simplicial sets.
-This tells us that the dgla corresponding to $\Def_{X_0}$ is $ \rt(X_0,\mathbb{T}_{X_0/k})$. \end{proof} \begin{thm} If $X_0$ is either an affine scheme with at most isolated singularities or a complete algebraic variety then $\Def_{X_0}$ is semi-prorepresentable.
-Consequently, the classical functor of deformations $\pi_0(\Def_{X_0}(\pi_0(-)))$ of $X_0$ has a semi-universal element. \end{thm} \begin{proof} Since $X_0$ is either an affine scheme with at most isolated singularities or a complete algebraic variety then all the cohomology groups of $\rt(X_0,\mathbb{T}_{X_0/k})$ are finite-dimensional vector spaces.
+\begin{thm} If $X_0$ is either an affine scheme with at most isolated singularities or a complete algebraic variety then $\Def_{X_0}$ is semi-prorepresentable.
+Consequently, the classical functor of deformations $\pi_0(\Def_{X_0}(\pi_0(-)))$ of $X_0$ has a semi-universal element. \end{thm} \begin{proof} It is very well-known that the dgLa associated to $\Def_{X_0}$ is the derived global section $\rt(X_0,\mathbb{T}_{X_0/k})$ of $\mathbb{T}_{X_0/k}$ where $\mathbb{T}_{X_0/k}$ is the tangent complex of $X_0$ over $k$ (cf. \cite[Page 1111-30]{14}).
 Moreover, $\rt(X_0,\mathbb{T}_{X_0/k})$ is cohomologically concentrated in $[0,+\infty)$.
-Therefore, $\Def_{X_0}$ is semi-prorepre-sentable by Theorem \ref{t2.2}.
+Therefore, $\Def_{X_0}$ is semi-prorepresentable by Theorem \ref{t2.2}.
 The last statement follows immediately by Remark \ref{r2.2}. \end{proof}